-- 4.1 Identification: all equipment within the staff room must be clearly labelled to indicate its purpose and safe usage instructions.
-This includes appliances and office machinery. - 4.2 Inspection: Regular inspections of equipment should be conducted to ensure it remains in safe working condition.
-These inspections must follow regulatory guidelines and document checks for electrical safety, structural integrity, and functionality. - 4.3 Recording and Isolation: Any faulty equipment identified during inspections should be promptly recorded.
+4.1 Identification: all equipment within the staff room must be clearly labelled to indicate its purpose and safe usage instructions.

+4.2 Inspection: Regular inspections of equipment should be conducted to ensure it remains in safe working condition.
+These inspections must follow regulatory guidelines and document checks for electrical safety, structural integrity, and functionality.
+Where appropriate equipment will undergo PAT testing in accordance with risk management.

+4.3 Recording and Isolation: Any faulty equipment identified during inspections should be promptly recorded.
 A system such as the EVERY system should be used for this purpose.
 In cases where a faulty item poses a safety risk, it should be isolated from use until repairs can be carried out.

-Cleanliness and Tidiness
+5. Cleanliness and Tidiness

-- 5.1 General Housekeeping: All teaching and support staff are collectively responsible for maintaining the cleanliness and tidiness of the staff room.
-This includes keeping shared spaces clear and organized, properly disposing of waste, and ensuring personal items are not left in shared areas. - 5.2 Washing and Cleaning: Teaching and support staff should take turns in washing and cleaning shared items like cups, plates, and utensils.
+5.1 General Housekeeping: All teaching and support staff are collectively responsible for maintaining the cleanliness and tidiness of the staff room.
+This includes keeping shared spaces clear and organised, properly disposing of waste, and ensuring personal items are not left in shared areas.

+5.2 Washing and Cleaning: Teaching and support staff should take turns in washing and cleaning shared items like cups, plates, and utensils.
 This includes washing, drying, and returning these items to their designated storage areas.
+The cleaning of fridges and microwaves is shared out between staff.
+All cups, plates, cutlery, microwaves, fridges etc must be cleaned prior to any half term break.
+Staff rooms are not to be used as storing areas.